Silverdale Dental Center is proud to offer our community comprehensive care

 All dentists, including your general dentist, received training in endodontic treatment in dental school.
 General dentists can perform endodontic procedures along with other specialized dental procedures, but often they refer patients needing more extensive endodontic treatment to endodontists.

 Endodontists are dentists with special training in these procedures, and provide only endodontic services in their practices.
 They’ve completed dental school and an additional two or more years of advanced training in endodontics.
 You can feel confident visiting an endodontist for anything from routine to difficult and very complex endodontic procedures, including endodontic surgery.
 Endodontists also are experienced at finding the cause of oral and facial pain that has been difficult to diagnose.

 What happens during root canal treatment?
 Learn more about this quick, comfortable procedure that can relieve your pain and save your natural tooth.

 There’s no need to be worried if your dentist or endodontist prescribes a root canal procedure to treat a damaged or diseased tooth.
 Millions of teeth are treated and saved this way each year, relieving pain and making teeth healthy again.

-Modern endodontic treatment is nothing like those old sayings!
+Endodontic treatment is nothing to be nervous about.
 It’s very similar to a routine filling and can usually be completed in one or two appointments, depending upon the condition of your tooth and your personal circumstances.
 Getting a root canal is relatively painless and extremely effective.
 You’ll be back to smiling, biting and chewing with ease in no time.

 Saving the natural tooth with root canal treatment has many advantages: